monsonite/SPIder/README.md

 EXECUTE the instruction
 WRITE any data back to RAM or to external peripherals.

-The CPU will have a Clock Sequencer that controls the timing of all cycles and operations.
+The CPU will have a Clock Sequencer (above) that controls the timing of all cycles and operations.

 It will initiate the FETCH of the instruction from memory.